Admiral Rodney and St Leonard's

 Bramcote Lane was formerly known as Noggy Lane, which led to the old coalmines and brickyard.
 Today on the north side you can see the Russell School built in 1865 (currently a pre-school nursery) and beyond that the old school house for the head teacher.

-A little further beyond is The White House (1850’s) and a cottage originally part of the Nook Farm.
-Returning towards The Square, on the south side opposite the Old School House is a former farm building (1870s) now Bramcote Lodge on Smythson Drive (1980’s), named after the architect of Wollaton Hall who is buried in St Leonard’s Church.
+A little further beyond is The White House (1850s) and a cottage originally part of the Nook Farm.
+Returning towards the village square, on the south side opposite the Old School House is a former farm building (1870s) now Bramcote Lodge on Smythson Drive (1980s), named after the architect of Wollaton Hall who is buried in St Leonard’s Church.

-The 13th century St Leonard’s Church (whch you will visit later on this tour) contains monuments to the Willoughby family and also a memorial to Robert Smythson, described as architect of Wollaton Hall.
+The 13th century St Leonard’s Church (whch you will visit later on this trail) contains monuments to the Willoughby family and also a memorial to Robert Smythson, described as architect of Wollaton Hall.

-The Square is surrounded by two-storey 18th century cottages.
+The village square is surrounded by two-storey 18th century cottages.
 In 1955 and again in 1969 applications were made to demolish them and build modern shops.
-The local opposition led to the founding of the Wollaton Village Preservation Society in 1972, the predecessor to the now Wollaton Historical and Conservation Society.
+The local opposition led to the founding of the Wollaton Village Preservation Society in 1972, the predecessor to the now Wollaton Historical & Conservation Society.

-In 1863, 59 people lived around The Square, so these houses would have been very overcrowded.
+In 1863, 59 people lived around the village square, so these houses would have been very overcrowded.
 The rent was just over a shilling per week.
 All the tenants worked for the Estate, either on the land, at the Hall or in the colliery.
 The Middletons were benevolent landlords paying good wages, providing their tenants with gardens so that they could grow potatoes, and also supplying them with free coal at Christmas.
+(From census records we note that in 1871 there were 658 people living in a total of 121 houses within the whole of Wollaton.)

 Wollaton Road